Why it is the law! The Internal Revenue Service must be gooder talkers with words.

 You see, section 8…section 8…well, it kind of says something along the lines of this:

 (a) Judicial Review- There shall be no judicial review of compliance or noncompliance with any provision of this Act.

 (b) Enforceability- No provision of this Act shall be construed to create any right or benefit, substantive or procedural, enforceable by any administrative or judicial action.

-So basically, if the IRS doesn’t move a muscle, or interprets “Plain Language” to mean only using sentences that once appeared in the Cleveland Plain Dealer, there’s nothing anyone can about it.
+So basically, if the IRS doesn’t move a muscle, or interprets “Plain Language” to mean only using sentences that once appeared in the Cleveland Plain Dealer, there’s absolutely nothing anyone can do about it.

-NOTE #1: Seems to be the perfect government program.
-Creates an endless jobs program, consisting of parallel duties, with amorphous standards, with no sort of oversight or actual accountability, all under the guise of actually being helpful.
+NOTE #1: This seems to be the perfect government program.
+It creates an endless jobs program, consisting of parallel duties, with amorphous standards, along with no sort of oversight or actual accountability, all under the guise of actually being helpful.

-NOTE #2: How is passing a law and then making the law not subject to judicial review not violate the separation of powers doctrine?
-Smart 2Ls and disgruntled Tax Protesters encouraged to respond to email@example.com
+NOTE #2: How is passing a law and then making the law not subject to judicial review, not violate the separation of powers doctrine?
+Smart 2Ls and disgruntled Tax Protesters are encouraged to respond to email@example.com